"The Presence Process" - How To Feel Present Moment Awareness

 " is, in my perspective, a direct progression from Thich Nhat Hanh, Eckhart Tolle, Genpo Roshi, Jon Kabat-Zinn and many others.

-As a Vietnamese Zen Master Thich Nhat Hanh, raised as a Buddhist monk since boyhood, has done much to bring the practise of mindfulness or present moment awareness out from its Buddhist origins and into a space that transcends any particular faith-tradition or cultural background.
+Vietnamese Zen Master Thich Nhat Hanh, raised as a Buddhist monk since boyhood, has done much to bring the practise of mindfulness or present moment awareness out from its Buddhist origins and into a space that transcends any particular faith-tradition or cultural background.

 Eckhart Tolle is of a younger western generation and he has brought these teachings and practises to an even wider audience using a different and arguably more modern and culturally western framimg and articulation of teachings on mindfulness practises.